 Check below the graph for details about the availability of slots during sessions, and events that may affect the status of the course.

 The water quality at hpp has quite the poor reputation.
 However quite a lot of the time, particularly in the summer, it is not that bad!
-To help judge what the quality will be like, the "traffic light" system next to the water level is based on the current river level and forecast levels.
+To help judge what the quality will be like, the "traffic light" system next to the water level is based on the current river level and recent rate of change of the river.
 Please note this is only a rough indication - other factors may be in play when you paddle so take sensible precautions.

 |Bad water quality||High risk of Trent Belly!
 The Trent will be a lovely brown colour, with bits.|